micahchoo/staging-nw/blogs/_posts/2020-01-01-Maintainers.md

 Here are some additional notes on various topics:

-- **Ethnographic Studies of Repair (ESR)**: ESR focuses on the ethnographic examination of repair practices.
+- Ethnographic Studies of Repair (ESR) ESR focuses on the ethnographic examination of repair practices.
 It explores how repair activities often remain invisible in society, with everyday breakages and repair work hidden from view.
 Repair people themselves are often marginalized and overlooked.
 By understanding repair as a process and considering the interplay of artifacts, networks, and human agency, the visibility and significance of infrastructures and technologies can be better understood.

 - **Observing Infrastructures and Technologies**: Observing and gaining visibility into infrastructures and technologies can have several benefits.
 It can lead to the development of alternatives and enhance resilience by providing options.
 It can foster diversity and specificity of use, enabling alternative ways of using technologies.
 Additionally, observing and participating in repair practices can promote solidarity, transforming low-income jobs into essential and valued roles.
 Exploring these observations can inform human-centered design practices.